Deep-Symmetry/beat-link-trigger/README.md

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J26G6ULJKV8RL"><img align="center"
     alt="Donate" src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif"></a> using PayPal

-> If enough people jump onboard, we may even be able to get a newer
+> If enough people jump on board, we may even be able to get a newer
 > CDJ to experiment with, although that's an unlikely stretch goal.
 > :grinning: